utmapp/UTM/README.md

 ### Easy

 The recommended way to obtain the dependencies is to use the built artifacts from [Github Actions][5].
 Look for the latest release build and download the Sysroot artifact from either the arm64 build (for iOS) or x86_64 build (for iOS Simulator).
-Then unzip the artifact to the root directory of UTM.
+Clone UTM and then unzip the artifact to the root directory.
+Run `git submodule init` and then `git submodule update`.
 You can then open `UTM.xcodeproj`, select your signing certificate, and then run UTM from Xcode.

 ### Advanced